klueless-project-management/project-management/501-manage-ICT-projects/assessment-part2.md

 1. General Q&A with stack holders
 2. Identify needs vs wants
 3. List of all WizBiz documents
-4. Narrow down the list of useful documents
+4. Review and identify useful documents

 ### General Q&A Session with stack holders